Behavioral Sciences Department

 • Ralph M. and Emmalyn E. Freeman Sociology, Anthropology, and Criminal Justice Scholarship

-• The Wilfred G. Marston Civic Engagement Award
+• The Wilfred G. Marston Internship Fund

 Our Office of Financial Aid also offers a variety of other scholarships, grants, loans, and work-study opportunities.
 They’re all part of our effort to make your world-class University of Michigan-Flint education affordable.

-Academic Advising for Anthropology Majors
+Academic Advising for Anthropology

 Your Bachelor of Arts in Anthropology degree from UM-Flint will open the door to a huge range of career options.
 Consider these job projections for just a few possibilities from the U.S. Bureau of Labor Statistics: